Day - 1

 Day - 9

 Location: Tatra Mountains - Head for Slovakia, on private transport, to spend a night in the beautiful Tatra Mountains.
-En route make a stop at Godollo Palace, an imperial and royal Hungarian palace, the favorite place of Queen Elisabeth of Hungary.
+Stop at Godollo Palace en route.
+This imperial and royal Hungarian palace was a favourite place of Queen Elisabeth of Hungary.
 Move forward through the windy roads of Tatra Mountains, the Alps of the East.
-Today’s route may take several hours be assured of several stops along the way.
+Today’s route may take several hours, but we will make several stops along the way to break up the journey.
 Make sure your camera is ready to capture the beauty of this land.
-Late afternoon and early evening is yours to explore the surroundings as you wish.
-Perhaps embark on a short walk, or simply relax in this splendorous setting.
+In the late afternoon, arrive at the feature stay for this evening – the Grand Hotel Stary Smokovek.
+With manicured grounds, Art Nouveau design, luxurious rooms and award-winning restaurant the Grand Hotel is the ideal base for exploring the surrounding mountains.

 Day - 10

 Location: Tatra Mountains - Wake up and take a crisp clear breath of fresh air by the Tatra Mountains.
 Forming a border between Slovakia and Poland, the Tatras form the highest range in the Carpathian Mountains.
-Enjoy a day out discovering surroundings bursting with waterfalls and flowers on foot as you embark on a guided walk with your experienced leader.
-It won’t be very challenging, but basic level of fitness will help you to enjoy it to the fullest.
-The walk is about 6km in length and it is normally completed in 3 hours, including stops on the way.
-The route includes gradual hill ascents and descents and walking on gravel and uneven rocky surfaces with some slippery sections.
-The walk itself will be decided on the day, depending on weather and group abilities – parts of it will involve traveling by funicular, gondola and electric train and a snack lunch will be supplied during the trek.
-An alternative and much easier route can be suggested by the tour leader to those that do not wish to complete the long hike.
-We recommend a good pair of comfortable shoes and clothes for unpredictable mountainous weather.
+Enjoy a day out discovering surroundings bursting with waterfalls and flowers as you embark on a guided walk with your experienced leader.
+The walk is about six kilometres in length and is normally completed in 3 hours, including stops on the way.
 You'll arrive back at your accommodation in the early afternoon, and the remainder of the day is free for you to enjoy.
+Perhaps continue exploring the area on foot, avail yourself of the on-site spa (at your expense) or grab a cocktail.

 Day - 11